 “Nor does the City run the railways – we can’t install lifts at Redfern Station and send State Government the bill.
 It’s just a nonsense.”

-On social housing, she says: ‘The City wants to see the protection of and an increase in social housing, and as the Member for Sydney representing State issues, I’ve had a very long history supporting social housing [but] ultimately responsibility rests with Housing NSW, an arm of the State Government.”
+On social housing, she says: ‘The City wants to see the protection of and an increase in social housing, and as the Member for Sydney representing state issues, I’ve had a very long history supporting social housing – but ultimately responsibility rests with the State Government.”

-In short, Clover’s argument seems to be that her work as Lord Mayor has been beyond reproach, so her opponents sledge her on State Government issues, which the City can’t control.
+In short, Moore’s argument seems to be that her work as Lord Mayor has been beyond reproach, so her opponents sledge her on State Government issues, which the City can’t control.